Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/Match3.md

-# Example Match-3 with ML-Agents
+# Match-3 with ML-Agents

 <img src="images/match3.png" align="center" width="3000"/>

 ## Overview
-We provide some utilities to integrate ML-Agents with Match-3 games.
+One of the main feedback we get is for us on the team to illustrate more real game examples using ML-Agents.
+We are excited to provide an example implementation of Match-3 using ML-Agents and additional utilities to integrate ML-Agents with Match-3 games.

+Our aim is to enable Match-3 teams to create intelligent player bots using deep learning in order for these player bots to test and play different Match-3 levels.
+This implementation is intended as a starting point and guide for teams to get started (as there are many nuances with Match-3 for training ML-Agents) and for us to iterate both on the C#, hyperparameters, and trainers to improve Match-3 for ML-Agents.

+This implementation includes:

+* C# implementation catered toward a Match-3 setup including concepts around encoding for moves in [Human Like Playtesting with Deep Learning](https://www.researchgate.net/publication/328307928_Human-Like_Playtesting_with_Deep_Learning)
+* An example Match-3 scene with ML-Agents implemented (located under /Project/Assets/ML-Agents/Examples/match3)
+* Python training code for training a Match-3 agent

+If you are a Match-3 developer and are trying to leverage ML-Agents to

+## Getting started

+## Technical specifications

-## AbstractBoard class
+### AbstractBoard class
 The `AbstractBoard` is the bridge between ML-Agents and your game.
 It allows ML-Agents to
 * ask your game what the "color" of a cell is
 * ask whether the cell is a "special" piece type or not